grittygrease/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 No application data records or any other handshake messages can be interleaved with these messages.
-An endpoint MUST abort a connection if it does not receive these message in a contiguous sequence.
+An endpoint MUST abort a connection if it does not receive these messages in a contiguous sequence.
 A fatal `unexpected_message` alert SHOULD be sent if these messages do not appear in sequence.

 A client MUST NOT initiate spontaneous authentication unless the server included